Are Nevada Records Public?

 - Seven years after release from custody or completion of parole for misdemeanors involving domestic violence.

 The court may not seal the records if, within the period of waiting time, the individual was convicted for another crime that is not a minor traffic violation.
 Nevada Revised Statutes 179.255 also provides for sealing of records after dismissal or acquittal.
 Convictions that are set aside may also be sealed.
+A registrant who was denied a court order to seal their criminal records may appeal the court's decision to a Nevada superior court or court of appeal to have the judgment overturned.

 What is the Best Public Records Search Database?